keboola/developers-docs/overview/encryption.md

 across all configurations of that component.
 This is recommended for **component-specific secrets** applicable across all customers (e.g., a master authorization token).

-- Adding `projectId` changes the prefix to `KBC::ProjectSecure::`, making it decryptable within the project's component configurations.
+- Adding `projectId` to the `componentId` changes the prefix to `KBC::ProjectSecure::`, making the cipher decryptable within the project's component configurations.
 This is recommended for **all secrets** used within a typical Keboola Connection project.

-- Including `branchType` with these IDs results in a cipher beginning with `KBC::BranchTypeSecure::`.
+- Including `branchType` with these IDs (`componentId`, `projectId`) results in a cipher beginning with `KBC::BranchTypeSecure::`.
-This allows decryption in any setup of the specified component in the project, whether it's in the default production branch or in any development branches.
-This means that an encrypted value with this setting cannot be moved between production and development branches, or the other way around.
+This allows decryption in any setup of the specified component in the project, whether in the default production branch or any development branch.
+This means an encrypted value with this setting cannot be moved between production and development branches or vice versa.
 Also, it's not possible to encrypt a value for just one development branch.

-- Providing all three IDs (`componentI`, `projectId`, `configId`) generates a cipher starting with `KBC::ConfigSecure::`, limiting decryption to a specific configuration.
+- Providing all three IDs (`componentId`, `projectId`, `configId`) generates a cipher starting with `KBC::ConfigSecure::`, limiting decryption to a specific configuration.
 This is useful for preventing the copying of configurations.

 - Combining `branchType` with all three IDs creates a cipher that starts with `KBC::BranchTypeConfigSecure::`.
-It can only be decrypted within a specific configuration of a component in a specific project.
-It works for both the default production branch and any development branches.
-This means that such encrypted value is not transferrable betwee production and development (and vice versa).
+It can only be decrypted within a specific component configuration in a specific project.
+It works for both the default production branch and any development branch.
+This means such encrypted value is not transferrable between production and development (and vice versa).
-Note that encrypting a value for only a single development branch is not possible.
+Encrypting a value for only a single development branch is not possible.

-- Using only `projectId` yields a `KBC::ProjectWideSecure::` cipher, decryptbale accross the project's configurations.
+- Using only `projectId` yields a cipher that begins with `KBC::ProjectWideSecure::`, decryptable across the project's configurations.
-This type of cipher is useful for encrypting things shared across multiple components, e.g., SSH tunnel settings.
+This cipher type helps encrypt information shared across multiple components, e.g., SSH tunnel settings.

-- Combining `branchType` with `projectId` createds a `KBC::ProjectWideBranchTypeSecure::` cipher.
+- Combining `branchType` with `projectId` creates a cipher beginning with `KBC::ProjectWideBranchTypeSecure::`.
 This cipher allows decryption across all configurations in the project, whether in production or development branches.
-However, encrypted values cannot be transferred betweeen these branches, and encrypting for a single development branch alone is not possible.
+However, encrypted values cannot be transferred between these branches, and encrypting for a single development branch alone is not possible.

 The following rules apply to all ciphers:

 - Providing only a `configId` without a `projectId` is not allowed.
 Similarly, providing only `branchType` without `projectId` is also not allowed.
-- Cipher decryption is only possible in the [region](/overview/api/#regions-and-endpoints) where the cipher was originally created.
+- Cipher decryption is only possible in the [region](/overview/api/#regions-and-endpoints) where the cipher was created.
 For example, ciphers with prefixes `KBC::ProjectSecureKV::` (Azure) or `KBC::ProjectSecureGKMS::` (GCP), instead of `KBC::ProjectSecure::` (AWS), use the same business logic but are specific to their region and technology and are not interchangeable.
-- There is no decryption API; the cipher is decrypted internally just before a component is run.
+- There is no decryption API; the cipher is decrypted internally before a component is run.
 - Ciphering a value that is already encrypted does not change its encryption.
-- There is no way to retrieve the component, project, or configuration ID or branch type from the cipher.
+- There is no way to retrieve the component, project, configuration ID, or branch type from the cipher.
-- The IDs referenced during cipher creation do not need to exist at that time.
-For example, you can create a cipher for a component not yet registered, and it will start working as soon as the component is registered.
-Similarly, ciphers can be created for projects and configurations without having any access to them.
+- The IDs referenced during cipher creation do not need to exist then.
+For example, you can create a cipher for a component not yet registered, which will start working as soon as the component is registered.
+Similarly, ciphers can be created for projects and configurations without access to them.

 By default, values encrypted in component configurations are encrypted using the `KBC::ProjectSecure::` cipher, meaning the cipher is not transferable between regions, components, or projects.
 It is transferable between